File System view in iMazing

-A File System is a method of organizing and retrieving files on a storage device.
-All storage devices, like your computer, USB drive, and even your iPhone have a File System.
+A File System is a system to organize files and folders on a storage device.
+All storage devices, like your computer, USB drive, and even your iPhone have a file system.

 💡 Tip: You can drag and drop files from your computer to the File System.

 You can access the following folders from the File System View:

 - Logs folder

 - Root folder (for jailbroken devices)

 On iOS, each app has its folder to store files called a sandbox.
 An app's sandbox is not shared with other apps, and is not accessible from a computer.

 However, some iOS apps let you access their sandbox's Documents folder.
 These are referred to as file sharing enabled apps.
 Installing this kind of app let you browse, upload and download files in their Documents folder.

 💡 Tip: You can also access an apps' sandboxes from iMazing's Apps View